How to Play Chickenfoot Dominoes

 Starting off Rounds

-Each player draws a set of dominoes from a shuffled face down pile to create their “hand”, making sure the domino values are concealed from their opponents.
+Each player draws a set of dominoes from a shuffled face down the pile to create their “hand”, making sure the domino values are concealed from their opponents.
 The number of dominoes each player draws varies with the number of players.

 |2 players draw 21 dominoes each